-In support of this mission, we:
+In support of this mission we:

-- Extend our resources and personalized services to all students and employees of the College; - Empower students to access information independently in the changing world of technology; - Support faculty by providing professional development and instructional partnerships; - Engage in responsive collection development and resource sharing; and - Collaborate with faculty to select resources in a variety of formats.
+- Extend our resources and services to all students and employees of the College; - Empower students to access information independently in the changing world of technology; - Support faculty by providing professional development and instructional partnerships; - Engage in responsive collection development by collaborating with faculty to select resources; and - Provide direction and recommendations to help guide our users to the resources and online tools that will work best for their learning.

 This circulation policy supports the library mission by ensuring that library materials are available to members of the Rasmussen College community and other library users on an equitable basis.
-Exceptions to this policy may be granted by the Campus Librarian on a case-by-case basis if need is demonstrated.
+Exceptions to this policy may be granted by the Dean and/or Associate Dean of Library on a case-by-case basis if need is demonstrated.